xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 }
 ~~~~~
   Lines 5-6 add support for JUnit and JMock.
 Lines 9-13 improve the way Android Studio reports test results.

+We test the setup by creating an simple test file and watching it fail.